In this section

-To help the Bathurst and Bluenose-East caribou herds recover, the GNWT is making a significant increase in the financial incentives for wolf harvesting in the North Slave Region.
-These incentives will encourage more wolves to be harvested where the barren-ground caribou are wintering in order to have the greatest impact on caribou herd recovery and promote a successful harvest for hunters.
+To help the Bathurst and Bluenose-East caribou herds recover, the GNWT made a significant increase in the financial incentives for wolf harvesting in the North Slave Region.
+These incentives are to encourage more wolves to be harvested where the barren-ground caribou are wintering in order to have the greatest impact on caribou herd recovery and promote a successful harvest for hunters.

-Wolf harvesters going into the Wolf Harvest Incentives Area will be required to register at a patrol station prior to hunting.
-Patrol stations will be established at Gordon Lake, Wekweeti and possibly Gameti, depending on the winter distribution of barren-ground caribou.
+Wolf harvesters going into the Wolf Harvest Incentives Area will be required to register at a check station prior to hunting.
+Check stations are established at Gordon Lake, Wekweeti and possibly Gameti, depending on the winter distribution of barren-ground caribou.

-Hunters who successfully harvest a wolf in the Wolf Harvest Incentives Area will be required to bring the carcass back to a patrol station, where the carcass will be uniquely marked and the harvester will receive a receipt from patrol station staff.
+Hunters who successfully harvest a wolf in the Wolf Harvest Incentives Area are required to bring the carcass back to a check station, where the carcass will be uniquely marked and the harvester will receive a receipt from check station staff.

 The harvester will be able to cash the carcass receipt at North Slave Regional ENR offices in Yellowknife or Behchoko.

 Resident hunters are eligible for increased incentives for the wolf carcass only ($900).

 Skinned wolf carcasses are necropsied to determine the nutritional condition, age distribution, and diet and food linkages of harvested migratory wolves.